jmdwjayamaha/student-app-cassandra/README.txt

 	      last_name text,
 	      email text
         );

+ 3. Configure Cassandra instance details in "config.properties" file in the location "{Project_Directory}/src/main/resources".

       i)   cassandra.contactpoints - node addresses of the Cassandra instance. ii)  cassandra.port          - Hosted port number (Default port number is: 9042). iii) cassandra.keyspace      - The name of the database to be used (Default value is set to 'student_info').

- 3. Navigate to project directory containing the "pom.xml" file and run the following command.
+ 4. Navigate to project directory containing the "pom.xml" file and run the following command.
       $ mvn clean install

- 4. Deploy the file "studentApp.war" in the location "{Project_Directory}/target" to JBoss.
+ 5. Deploy the file "studentApp.war" in the location "{Project_Directory}/target" to JBoss.

- 5. Use the following URL format to access the deployed application. http://{Host_Name}:{Port}/studentApp/
+ 6. Use the following URL format to access the deployed application. http://{Host_Name}:{Port}/studentApp/